ctschroeder/tutorials/antconc-programming-historian.md

 For a full list of available wildcard operators and what they mean, go to Global Settings &gt; Wildcard Settings.
 {% include figure.html filename="wildcard-settings.png" caption="Adjusting the wildcard settings." %}

-To find out the difference between * and ?, search for th*n and th?n.
+To find out the difference between d* and ?, search for th*n and th?n.
 These two search queries look very similiar, but show very different results.

 The ? operator is more specific than the * operator:
 wom?n – both women and woman